 Find your “why”

 For some students, getting good grades is motivation enough.
 These people do well in traditional school systems.
-For the rest of us, getting good grades might play some role but it’s not enough for us to try as hard as we can.
+For the rest of us, getting good grades might play some role, but it’s not enough for us to try as hard as we can.
 So we need to find better whys.
-For me, I found that I started doing much better in school when I stopped just thinking about grades.
-I’m (clearly) interested in personal development so if I framed class time as an opportunity to practice being present and practice my strategies for learning, then I ended up paying attention way better than if I just tried to do what I thought was necessary to succeed in the class.
+For me, I found that I started doing much better in school when I stopped thinking about grades.
+I’m (clearly) interested in personal development so if I framed class time as an opportunity to practice being present and practice my strategies for learning, then I ended up paying attention way more than if I just tried to do what I thought was necessary to succeed in the class.
 Maybe you have no interest in those things.
 Maybe you want to learn how to thrive in a system.
 Life is full of systems and people telling you what to do and if you want, school can be a chance for you to practice navigating that system.
-The point is, i doesn’t matter what it is, just find your why.
-You can find a why for a specific class, one day, or maybe if you’re lucky school in whole.
-Just practice reframing whatever it is you’re working on as an exercise in your why and suddenly you’ll find yourself a lot more invested.
+The point is, it doesn’t matter what it is, just find your why.
+You can find a why for a specific class, a specific day, or maybe if you’re lucky school or work as a whole.
+Just practice reframing whatever it is you’re working on as an exercise in finding your why and suddenly you’ll find yourself a lot more invested.